wanyingkang/MITgcm-for-icy-ocean-worlds/README.md

 The MITgcm version for which this code is written can be downloaded from https://github.com/jm-c/MITgcm/tree/deep_factor_in_Smag3D.
 There are newer versions, but they may not be compatible with the code patch here.

 For people who are familiar with MITgcm, you'll only need code_now where modified source codes are stored and input_now where namelist data files are stored.
 In the input_now folder, there is a gendata.m file.
-It takes some physical parameters as input and write proper namelist data files and generate necessary input files for you.
+It takes some physical parameters as input and writes them to the namelist data files and generates needed input files.
 Please take a close look before using and make changes as needed.

 Steps for people who are not familiar with MITgcm:
 1. Download MITgcm source code from https://github.com/jm-c/MITgcm/tree/deep_factor_in_Smag3D